Rosebank distillery: History

+Rosebank Distillery Ltd was formed in 1894, and in 1914 it was among the companies that amalgamated to form the Scottish Malt Distillers.
+In 1925, Scottish Malt Distillers. became part of The Distillers Company (DCL).

-Rosebank was once considered one of the premier lowland whiskies but then United Distillers mothballed the distillery in 1993.
+Rosebank was once considered one of the premier lowland whiskies but then DCL mothballed the distillery in 1993.
 The reason given for the mothballing was that its effluent treatment would have required a £2m upgrade in order to comply with European standards of the time, this did not make it commercially viable.
 At the time of its closure, it still retained many historical features in the production of the whisky, serving almost as a museum.